rust-lang/project-safe-transmute/rfcs/0000-safe-transmute.md

 ***TODO: Josh?***

 ## Safer Initialization Primitives
-The initialization primitives `mem::zeroed<T>` and `mem::uninitialized<T>` are `unsafe` because they may be used to initialized types for which zeroed or uninitialized memory are *not* valid bit-patterns.
+The initialization primitives `mem::zeroed<T>` and `mem::uninitialized<T>` are `unsafe` because they may be used to initialize types for which zeroed or uninitialized memory are *not* valid bit-patterns.
 The `mem::zeroed` function recently gained a dynamically-enforced validity check, but this safety measure isn't wholly satisfactory: the validity properties of `T` are statically known, but the check is dynamic.

 This RFC proposes mechanisms that would allow these functions to explicitly bound their generic parameter `T` based on its validity properties.
 We revisit this motivating use-case with our proposed mechanisms near the end of this RFC, [*here*][future-possibility-safe-initialization].